fbpx

 • You might need an unplanned caesarean birth if your or your baby’s health is threatened during labour.

-• You might ask for a caesarean birth yourself.
-This would be an elective or planned caesarean birth, or a ‘maternal request caesarean’.
 If you need a caesarean birth for medical reasons, it must be carried out at the right time for you and your baby.
 If the hospital does not carry out a caesarean birth when you and your baby need it, they could be taken to court for medical negligence.
 If your hospital suggests other medical interventions to you, such as induction, they should also talk to you about your option to have a caesarean birth instead.

 Do I have a right to a caesarean birth?

 You can ask for a caesarean birth even if your doctor or midwife doesn’t think that you have a medical need for one.
+This is called a maternal request caesarean birth.

-If you request a caesarean birth during labour then your midwives and doctors should listen to you and take you seriously.
+If you request a caesarean birth during labour, then your midwives and doctors should listen to you and take you seriously.
 You should be offered other support such as pain relief, if you feel this would help you to be able to have a better conversation about a caesarean birth or other alternative options.
 On occasion, you may have to wait to have a caesarean if there are other individuals in the unit who need a caesarean more urgently.

 What does national guidance say about my right to a caesarean birth?